-At the same time the French also settled on St Kitts, which began a bitter rivalry, between the French and the British.
+At the same time the French also settled on St Kitts, which lead to a bitter rivalry between them both.
 This rivalry lasted well over a hundred years until 1782, when the British had a decisive victory over the French at Brimstone Hill.

-The islands was now under permanent British control.
-Eventually in 1983, Saint Kitts and Nevis became an independent country, on condition that they remain a country of the Commonwealth, with Elizabeth II as queen and head of state.
-Mostly descendants of African slaves lives on the islands today.
+The two islands were now under permanent British control.
+Eventually in 1983, Saint Kitts and Nevis became an independent country, on condition that they remain a country of the Commonwealth, with Elizabeth II as Queen and head of state.
+Mostly descendants of African slaves live on the islands today.

 SHORT FACTS ON SAINT KITTS AND NEVIS

-Like many of their neighbours, both Saint Kitts and Nevis were formed by Volcanoes, which are now dormant.
+Like many of their neighbors, both Saint Kitts and Nevis were formed by Volcanoes, which are now dormant.

 The terrain of Saint Kitts and Nevis is volcanic with mountainous interiors.
 Both islands are grateful of their lush tropical vegetation, thanks to the rich soil.